ariamm1/horrific-macros/README.md

-# pushing C macros to its boundris
+# pushing C macros to its boundries
-i made this out of boredom and curiosity. the syntax is a mix of old and new languages languages like:
+i made this out of boredom and curiosity. the syntax is a mix of old and new languages

+languages like:
 Ada
 Pascal